matvign/batchrenamer/README.md

 ## Examples
 ### Positional Arguments
 By default batchren searches for all files in the current working directory.
-If the file pattern is a directory or ends with a `'/'`, batchren will expand into the directory.
+If the file pattern is a directory batchren will expand into the directory.

 batchren also supports wild characters **(`[], *, ?`)**.
 Surround file patterns in quotes when using pattern matching characters.